course-go/exercises/03-katas/README.md

 # Options & Katas

-Like the exercise from the last lecture, this exercise involves solving a couple of katas.
+Like the exercise from the last lecture, this exercise involves solving a couple of katas related to the lecture.
 Additionally, it explores the options builder pattern.

 ## Sections